Are you in Calgary and seeking marriage counselling or couples counselling services?

 This is also a time for trouble-shooting any difficulties that arise and for reviewing plans for preventing relapse.
 Change is not always a steady progression.

-Much of my work with couples is informed by Emotionally Focused Therapy (EFT) and John Gottman's research on what predicts stable marriages.
+Much of our work with couples is informed by Emotionally Focused Therapy (EFT) and John Gottman's research on what predicts stable marriages.
 Both of these approaches have strong research support for their usefulness.

 Emotionally Focused Therapy helps couples create a climate of emotional safety by expressing their underlying needs and emotions in a way that invites compassionate dialogue about solutions.
 Changing the negative patterns that partners co-create together and creating positive interaction patterns that invite new feelings of closeness and attachment is an important part of this work.